 Adapted by Larry Dolman from Eye Mind by Paul Drummond [Process Media, 2007]

-INTRO: Last time I went out to a show I was standing around talking about music in between bands and blithely announced that Bull of the Woods was my 2nd favorite 13th Floor Elevators album (Easter Everywhere being the fairly undisputed #1 choice).
+INTRO: Last time I went out to a show I was doing the usual standing around talking about music in between bands and blithely announced that Bull of the Woods was my 2nd favorite 13th Floor Elevators album (Easter Everywhere being the fairly undisputed #1 choice).
 I got some push-back, but stuck to my guns.
 Now, away from the front lines, I'll admit it's not even true -- can't deny the greatness of Psychedelic Sounds Of..., for historical reasons alone -- but even if Bull is the 3rd best Elevators album, there is no doubt that it's the Elevators album I'm most obsessed with, and it's probably the one I've actually listened to the most.
 It's an album that feels like it's slipping away from me even as I listen to it, which is partly what keeps me coming back.
 It also reveals new depths every time.
-I just listened to it an hour ago and I'll be damned if the rhythm section on "Scarlet and Gold" didn't sound heavier and dubbier than ever, and how about the crashing and echoing waves of Stacey Sutherland's guitars on "Street Song" as he coolly drawls "I saw some windowpane"?
+I just listened to it an hour ago and I'll be damned if the rhythm section on "Scarlet and Gold" didn't sound heavier and dubbier than ever, and how about the crashing and echoing waves of Stacy Sutherland's guitars on "Street Song" as he coolly drawls "I saw some windowpane"?
 (And by the way, the Decal CD from 1991 sounds 100 times heavier than this thing does on Spotify, just sayin'.)
 So, when I finally got around to reading Eye Mind, Paul Drummond's exhaustive history of the Elevators, I decided to use it to write up a little outline of the making of Bull of the Woods... anything to try to understand this album a little better.
-I post it here for the hell of it... maybe some fellow obsessives will appreciate it..... (all quoted material besides song titles is directly Drummond's book)...
+I post it here for the hell of it... maybe some fellow obsessives will appreciate it..... (this is a chronological summary in my own words of the particulars of Drummond's text... any text in quotes, besides song titles, is Drummond's, taken directly from the book)...

 February 21st: The trio has developed enough material to bring Roky and Tommy in.
 Tommy is developing his concept for the album, dealing with the Electra complex of his then-current relationship with Gay Jones.
 The working title is Beauty and the Beast.
 Nothing they work on this day ends up being released.